samuelroland/KanFF/doc/ajax-calls-response-structure.md

 - Response data returned contain in all cases a `status` index with the status.
 It must contain a `data` index if status is success or fail, or contain a `message` index if status is error.
 - 3 types of status:
     - "**success**": the request have succeed
-    - "**fail**": the request have failed because data are not valid or missing or the action was prohibited
+    - "**fail**": the request has failed because data sent are invalid or missing, or because the action is prohibited
-    - "**error**": internal error (database connexion failed, , )
+    - "**error**": the request has been stopped because of internal errors (database connexion failed, JSON config file unreadable, others internal errors or exceptions)
-- `data` index doesn't contain directly the data of an element but an array with the array of the element.
+- `data` index doesn't contain directly the information of an element but an array with the information of an element.
+This array in `data` is named depending its content.

-        This content of data is accepted:
+        This structure of data is accepted:
         {
           "status": "success",
           "data": {